-In addition to stakeholders and decision makers, the Southern Sierra CZO has an active program of education and outreach to K-16 and the general public using CZO data and results.
+In addition to stakeholders and decision makers, the Southern Sierra CZO has an active program of education and outreach to K-16 and the general public.
 Some of the most-successful education and outreach activities over the past year include building relationships with schools and local organizations.
-These activities are designed to meet new common-core standards for analytical thinking and problem solving.
-Partnerships with NatureBridge Yosemite, the Center for Advanced Research and Technology, and other institutions will share research results with educators and students alike.
+Colleagues and staff work with NatureBridge Yosemite to provide instructor trainings on hydrologic concepts and snowpack science.
 NatureBridge has provided award-winning, residential outdoor education programs in Yosemite National Park (YNP) for school groups since 1971.
 Approximately 13,000 California students cycle through this program every year.
 Two SSCZO researchers presented to NatureBridge teachers this past year, and SSCZO Co-PI M. Conklin remains a member of the NatureBridge Yosemite board.
-SSCZO researchers and education staff also present to grade school students multiple times per year.

-New partnerships this year include four curriculum development or teacher training partnerships.
+Multiple other SSCZO efforts have contributed to curriculum development or teacher training.
 SSCZO staff E. Stacy, L. Sullivan, and M. Conklin have given interactive presentations to, among others, California Agricultural Teachers Association; TASTES, a local teacher training program; and STEM-Tracks, a two-year teacher development program covering three mountain counties.
 SSCZO student R. Lucas was an instructor at the California Institute for Biodiversity (CIB) Climate Change Workshop.
 He communicated CZO science, namely in the context of climate change, to K-12 teachers that attend the workshop.
 This summer, he will participate in an additional institute through CIB that will focus on bringing field investigations into K-12 classrooms in the intent to help facilitate the implementation of Next Generation Science Standards.
-An activity simulating water resource management decisions, developed by R. Lucas and E. Stacy, was adapted for the American Geosciences Institute for teachers,
+An activity simulating water resource management decisions, developed by R. Lucas and E. Stacy, was adapted for the American Geosciences Institute for teachers, where 16,000 teachers received the free activity with additional information provided on the website.

 Other K-12 partnerships include presenting each year at Southern California Edison's Science Days (4th year presenting) and the American Association of University Girls Science Camp (5th year presenting).
 At these events CZO colleagues facilitate hands-on activities for students that focus on how Sierra Nevada hydrology impacts California's water resources.
-Our high school partnership with the Center for Advanced Research and Technology (CART) in Clovis, CA, continued, with CZO staff mentoring teams of CART students to conduct a comprehensive snow survey research project (3rd consecutive year).
+Our K-12 partnership with the Center for Advanced Research and Technology (CART) in Clovis, CA, continued, with CZO staff mentoring teams of CART students to conduct a comprehensive snow survey research project (3rd consecutive year).